 iOS devices and streaming

 If the iOS device jumps between two WiFi access points it will lose connection for a short period of time.
-This will reset both the connection and the iOS audio stream.
+This will reset the connection.
 If you encounter problems with your network, here are some things to consider.

 Currently, iOS devices automatically search for internet connections on a given network.
 If the network is a local one without access to the the internet, the connection drops and therefore, you should manually specify network use without internet access under iOS settings.